The Perfect "Political Apology" is Anything But...

 Obviously the demands for Kerry's apology were politically motivated, and we suspect there were just as many people who believed John Kerry had no reason to say sorry or ask for forgiveness.
 The problem, of course, is that most of these people were probably Democrats who 'understood' Kerry's 'obvious' and 'brilliant' insult to George Bush.

-Weak, politically motivated apologies or a political apology typically goes through stages—if the 20 percent version of the partial apology doesn't work then it's usually followed by the 50 percent version, and then the 80 percent version if that fails.
+Weak, politically motivated apologies or what we term as a political apology typically goes through stages—if the 20 percent version of the partial apology doesn't work then it's usually followed by the 50 percent version, and then the 80 percent version if that fails.
 Each time officials are forced to add more ingredients of the perfect apology their foes declare victory.

-But in most cases, if the original apology included all (100%) of the ingredients we outline throughout the site, the results would almost always be less painful and less costly.
+But in most cases, if the original mea culpa included all (100%) of the elements for a proper apology we outline throughout the site, the results would almost always be less painful and less costly.

 Unfortunately, the best apologies are always the last ones to be issued.
 What is so fascinating about the rise in the number of public apologies over the last few years is that although public figures clearly understand their importance few really know how to do it well.